 Expand your background

 It has been proven that key drivers in design management are those who successfully build up their original fields of expertise, such as marketing, business, or engineering management, among others.
 For this reason, progressive curriculums, as this master's degree in design management, for example, teach students that they first need to overcome disciplinary boundaries.
 Upon that, innovation and experimentation, understanding the business reality, and the capability of bringing together the imagination of design and the skill of bringing added value will come as natural upgrades.
+Also, learning a new language can always facilitate communication in a multilingual surrounding.

 Pick your tasks and teams